Archibald Campbell, 9th Earl of Argyll: Escape and exile

-At the end of 1681 Argyll was in Edinburgh Castle, under expectation of imminent death.
+At the end of 1681, Argyll was in Edinburgh Castle, under expectation of imminent death.
 On 20 December, however, his stepdaughter Sophia Lindsay obtained leave to visit him; she brought with her a countryman as a page, dressed in a wig and with his head bound up as if he had been in a fight.
 He and Argyll exchanged clothes, and remarkably the ruse proved successful.

 Lindsay left the castle in floods of tears, accompanied by Argyll.
 Some of the guards almost discovered the disguise at the last minute, but were successfully distracted, and at the gate Argyll stepped up behind the coach.
-On reaching the custom-house he slipped quietly off, into one of the narrow wynds adjacent.
+On reaching the customhouse, he slipped quietly off into one of the narrow wynds adjacent.
 He first went to the house of George Pringle of Torwoodlee, who had arranged for the escape, and by him was conducted to William Veitch, in Northumberland, who in turn brought him, travelling under the name "Mr. Hope", to London.

-In London Argyll was sheltered by Ann Smith, wife of a rich sugar-baker.
+In London, Argyll was sheltered by Ann Smith, wife of a rich sugar-baker.
 He also found refuge with Major Abraham Holmes, who had arrested him in 1656–7.
-After a delay of some time Smith took him to her country house at Brentford.
+After a delay of some time, Smith took him to her country house at Brentford.
 No real steps were taken to recapture him, and his subsequent movements are opaque.
-In 1682 he was supposed to be in Switzerland, but Arthur Forbes, 1st Earl of Granard received a message from him in London, and held a meeting with him.
+In 1682, he was supposed to be in Switzerland, but Arthur Forbes, 1st Earl of Granard received a message from him in London, and held a meeting with him.
 Charles II is also supposed to have been informed of his whereabouts, but refused to have him arrested, ostensibly for reasons of sympathy but perhaps also as arresting such a prominent Protestant would have been hugely unpopular.

-During this period Argyll seems to have begun associating with enemies of the Stuart regime, despite his earlier loyalism.
+During this period, Argyll seems to have begun associating with enemies of the Stuart regime, despite his earlier loyalism.
 He became a central figure in the clandestine Whig circles centred on the Earl of Shaftesbury.
 In the autumn of 1682 the government received information that he was involved in treasonable activities: efforts to locate him were renewed, and he fled to Holland, where many Whig exiles were gathering.